chasedehan/BoostARoota/README.md

 I am proposing and demonstrating a feature selection algorithm (called BoostARoota) in a similar spirit to Boruta utilizing XGBoost as the base model rather than a Random Forest.
 The algorithm runs in a fraction of the time it takes Boruta and has superior performance on a variety of datasets.
 While the spirit is similar to Boruta, BoostARoota takes a slightly different approach for the removal of attributes that executes much faster.

-## How to use the code
+## Installation
 Easiest way is to use `pip`:
 ```
 $ pip install boostaroota
 ```

+## Usage

-The only function you _have_ to have is `br.BoostARoota(X, Y, metric)`.
-In order to use the function, it does require X to be one-hot-encoded(OHE), so using the pandas function `pd.get_dummies(X)` may be helpful as it determines which variables are categorical and converts them into dummy variables.
+This module is built for use in a similar manner to sklearn with `fit()`, `transform()`, etc.  In order to use the package, it does require X to be one-hot-encoded(OHE), so using the pandas function `pd.get_dummies(X)` may be helpful as it determines which variables are categorical and converts them into dummy variables.
+This package does rely on pandas under the hood so data must be passed in as a pandas dataframe.

 Assuming you have X and Y split, you can run the following:
 ```
-import boostaroota as br
+from boostaroota import BoostARoota
 import pandas as pd

+#OHE the variables - BoostARoota may break if not done
+x = pd.getdummies(x)
 #Specify the evaluation metric: can use whichever you like as long as recognized by XGBoost
   #EXCEPTION: multi-class currently only supports "mlogloss" so much be passed in as eval_metric
-eval_metric = 'logloss'
-#OHE the Predictors
-X = pd.getdummies(X)
+br = BoostARoota(metric='logloss')

+#Fit the model for the subset of variables
+br.fit(x,y)

-#Run BoostARoota - will return a list of variables
+#Can look at the important variables - will return a pandas series
-BR_vars = br.BoostARoota(X, Y, metric=eval_metric)
+br.keep_vars_

-#Reduce X to only include those deemed as import to BoostARoota
+#Then modify dataframe to only include the important variables
-BR_X = X[BR_vars].copy()
+br.transform(x)

 ```

 It's really that simple!
-Of course, as we build more functionality into it, it will get to be more difficult.
-Keep in mind that since you are OHE, if you have a numeric variable that is imported by python as a character, pd.get_dummies() will convert those numeric into many columns.
+Of course, as we build more functionality there may be a few more Keep in mind that since you are OHE, if you have a numeric variable that is imported by python as a character, pd.get_dummies() will convert those numeric into many columns.
 This can cause your DataFrame to explode in size, giving unexpected results and high run times.

+## Usage - Choosing Parameters

+The default parameters are optimally chosen for the widest range of input dataframes.
+However, there are cases where other values could be more optimal.

+Values coming soon.

 ## How it works
-Similar in spirit to Boruta, BoostARoota creates shadow features, but modifies the removal step a little mored
+Similar in spirit to Boruta, BoostARoota creates shadow features, but modifies the removal step.

 1. One-Hot-Encode the feature set
 2. Double width of the data set, making a copy of all features in original dataset
 3. Randomly shuffle the new features created in (2).
 These duplicated and shuffled features are referred to as "shadow features"
 4. Run XGBoost classifier on the entire data set ten times.
 Running it ten times allows for random noise to be smoothed, resulting in more robust estimates of importance.
+The number of repeats is a parameter than can be changed.
 5. Obtain importance values for each feature.
 This is a simple importance metric that sums up how many times the particular feature was split on in the XGBoost algorithm.
 6. Compute "cutoff": the average feature importance value for all shadow features and divide by four.
-Shadow importance values are divided by four to make it more difficult for the variables to be removed.
+Shadow importance values are divided by four (parameter can be changed) to make it more difficult for the variables to be removed.
 With values lower than this, features are removed at too high of a rate.
 7. Remove features with average importance across the ten iterations that is less than the cutoff specified in (6)
 8. Go back to (2) until the number of features removed is less than ten percent of the total.
 9. Method returns the features remaining once completed.